hyperledger-solang/solang/docs/installing.rst

 ---------------------------

-In order to build solang from source, you will need rust 1.42.0 or higher, and llvm version 10 with the WebAssembly target enabled.
+In order to build solang from source, you will need rust 1.42.0 or higher, and a build of llvm based on our tree.
+There are a few patches for the bpf target which are not upstream yet.
+First, follow the steps below for installing llvm and then proceed from here.

 So see if you have the correct version of rust, simply execute: